How to Use Seedance 2.0 Text to Video: Step-by-Step Guide for Beginners

 If you’ve been hearing the buzz about Seedance 2.0’s ability to generate 1080p videos with native audio in one pass, but the interface feels like staring at a cockpit dashboard—you’re in the right spot.
-I’ve spent the past few weeks testing it for client work and personal projects, and I want to walk you through the parts that actually matter when you’re starting out.
+Over the past six weeks, I ran roughly 180 generations across 11 client projects (product loops, lifestyle clips, two short brand films), and I want to walk you through the parts that actually matter when you’re starting out.

 Before you start — account, credits, and what to expect